-One additional phase we use in the synthesis of the register file is floor decomposition, which aids us in physically mapping the production rule set onto a partitioned plane for purposes of circuit layout, but more importantly, identifies and isolates circuit modifications introduced by various register file transformations and optimizations from a higher level.
-In the end, we have a complete set of production rules, which, by proof of semantic-preserving process transformations and delay-insensitive handshaking circuit templates, correctly implements
+$\label{eq:program 1.3 HSE of a PCHB template for a function of multiple inputs and multiple outputs$ and isolates circuit modifications introduced by various register file transformations and optimizations from a higher level.
+In the end, we have a complete set of production rules, which, by proof of semantic-preserving process transformations and delay-insensitive handshaking circuit templates, correctly implements the entire system as originally specified.